Uniform hyperbolicity in nonflat billiards: Jacobi fields

 \subsection{Jacobi fields for geodesic flows}

+The results in this section are standard and will not be proved: see for example~\cite{MR0152974} for details.

-In this section, we consider a smooth Riemannian manifold $(M,g)$.
+Consider a smooth Riemannian surface $(M,g)$.
 To show that a geodesic flow is hyperbolic, one has to study how the geodesics move away from (or closer to) each other.
 Thus, one considers small variations of a given geodesic.

 \begin{definition} Consider a geodesic $\gamma: (a, b) \to M$.
 Consider a geodesic variation of $\gamma$, \emph{i.e.} a smooth function

 such that $f(., 0)$ is the geodesic $\gamma$, and for all $s \in (c, d)$, $f(., s)$ is a geodesic.